microsoft/jacdac/services/rolemanager.md

     pipe report required_roles {
         device_id: devid
         service_class: u32
+        service_idx: u8
-        roles: string
+        role: string
     }

-List all roles required by the current program. `device_id` is `0` if role is unbound.
+List all roles required by the current program. `device_id` and `service_idx` are `0` if role is unbound.
+The `role` can be empty string, when a service is required under no specific name.

 ## Events